“Writing a book is 10%; publishing it is 15%, and marketing it is 75%.” — Dan Poynter

 Why hire a hired hand?

-Because, as it says above under the photo of a blank book, since getting published “takes a village,” you don’t have to do it alone.
+Because getting published “takes a village” and trying to do it alone is hard.
 There are so many bits and pieces involved that few authors are going to be good at all of them.
 Hiring help for the tasks you can’t do or don’t want to do makes sense.

-- Free 10-page Read (double-spaced / 250 words a page) – Email me at firstname.lastname@example.org and attach your 10-pages or embed the material in your email.
-Please tell me what you plan to do with your pages — a book perhaps?
+- Free 10-page Read (double-spaced / 250 words a page) – Email pages as an attachment or embed in your email.
+Give me an idea of your game-plan for your pages — a book?
 You may send a Table of Contents, synopsis, overview, first chapter — whatever adds up to 10 pages.
 I’ll respond with some comments and recommendations, and we’ll take it from there.

 - Brainstorming Sessions: If you are just starting out and have only the inkling of an idea about what your book topic will be, then I usually recommend a brainstorming session (Sherman Oaks, California area) or a phone session during which we’ll figure out if your book idea is a good one and, what your personal publishing goals are, and which of the main publishing options will be best suited for your particular project.
 Then we’ll discuss your next steps.
 We’ll make a “get published” plan.